dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7020** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-Workflow was allowing b to be saved without the value.
+Workflow was allowing fields to be saved without operator and/or the value.
 This has been corrected so that unless the operator doesn’t require a value, the value field must be filled in to save.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">